ClickHouse/ClickHouse/docs/en/sql-reference/functions/arithmetic-functions.md

 # Arithmetic Functions

 The result type of all arithmetic functions is the smallest type which can represent all possible results.
 Size promotion happens for integers up to 32 bit, e.g. `UInt8 + UInt16 = UInt32`.
 If one of the inters has 64 or more bits, the result is of the same type as the bigger of the input integers, e.g. `UInt16 + UInt128 = UInt128`.
 While this introduces a risk of overflows around the value range boundary, it ensures that calculations are performed quickly using the maximum native integer width of 64 bit.
+Also, this behavior guarantees compatibility with many other databases which provide 64 bit integers (BIGINT) as the biggest integer type.

 The result of addition or multiplication of two integers is unsigned unless one of the integers is signed.